Iretha/data-structures-and-algorithms/docs/alg-05-quick-sort.md

     }

     /**
-     * For best performance compare first, mid and last and pick the medium number as a pivot */ private static int pickPivot(int[] arr, int left, int right) {
+     * For best performance compare first, mid and last and pick the median number as a pivot */ private static int pickPivot(int[] arr, int left, int right) {
         int mid = (left + right) / 2;